rungulus/Bucket/README.md

 run either `jsoncleaner.py` or `jsoncleaner2.py` (they work slightly differently!)

+currently i just run both and combine the files manually once they're done, idk if this is good though (model's still training)

 ### training

 yeah theres a folder for it, but i would just use openai's web ui: https://platform.openai.com/finetune/